buildsbyyuan/buildsbyyuan/README.md

 - Iterate quickly, even when the first version is wrong
 - Look for the user problem underneath the surface issue
 - Reflect, adjust, and improve with each version
+- Care about clarity, not just ideas

 ---

 ## 📍 Currently

 - Mechanical Engineering graduate
-- Moving into Product Management and related roles
+- Exploring opportunities across Product, CRM, and Growth
-- Building projects that strengthen my thinking across product, UX, and data
+- Building projects that strengthen my thinking across users, UX, data, and decision-making
 - Learning through hands-on work, insight programmes, events, and community

 ---